-Whether you want to become financially free or just save money for something special such as your first home or wedding, delayed gratification is essential.
+Whether you want to become financially free or financially prepare for life’s big milestones, such as your first home, wedding, or starting a family, delayed gratification is essential.
 The marshmallow test and other studies suggest that the better you are at delaying gratification, the better off you will be financially.

 If you’ve lived most of your life desiring instant gratification, it might be tough to change the ingrained habits you’ve been practising.
 However, once you’re aware of the importance of the concept of delayed gratification, it’s easier to start tackling those toxic money habits.

 Start with small adjustments to your thought patterns by acknowledging your habits intended to provide immediate gratification.
 For example, a no-spend month or kakeibo budgeting method can be a great way to help you identify your spending weaknesses.

 Below you can find three actionable tips to help you to prioritise your long-term financial goals.
 And remember, all good things take time and effort!